GameParrot/BannerRipper/README.md

 # Building

-Simply chdir into the package directory and build using `swift build`.
+Simply chdir into the package directory and build using `make`.
+The release version can be build using `make release`.